 5. And there was given to him a mouth speaking great things and blasphemy, and authority was given to him to wage war forty-two months.

-6. And he opened his mouth in blasphemy against God, to blaspheme His name, and His tabernacle, and those who dwell in heaven.
+6. And he opened his mouth in blasphemy against God, to blaspheme His name and His dwelling, that is, those who dwell in heaven.

 7. And it was given to him to make war against the saints and to overcome them, and authority was given to him over every tribe and people and language and nation.

-8. And all the inhabitants of the earth shall worship him, whose name is not written from the foundation of the world in the Book of Life of the Lamb who was slain.
+8. And they will worship him, all the inhabitants of the earth whose name is not written from the foundation of the world in the Book of Life of the Lamb who was slain.

 9. If anyone has an ear, let him hear!